ACCESS-NRI/ACCESS-MOPPy/docs/cmor.rst

   ! but its time axis 0 (time) has 2 time steps
   It can usually be safely ignored, see the `relevant github issue <https://github.com/PCMDI/cmor/issues/697>`_

+**AUS2200 version**

+The AUS2200 configuration outputs some variables at 10 minutes frequency.
+To limit the amount of storage needed for these, the 4D variables were saved on only one model level (or as a reduction over all levels).
+As a consequence, most of the 10 minutes variables are using he original 4D variable UM codes but are representing a different physical quantity.
+While we have created correct mappings for these variables at all different frequencies available, `mopdb template` output will match some of them to both the correct and an incorrect mapping, as the tool can't distinguish between different uses of a UM code in the same version.
+ It's up to the user to check for duplicate and select the relevant one.